openneuropet/PET2BIDS/contributing.md

 ## Contributing without writing a line of code

-There are many ways you can contribute to the project without having to wite a single line of code!
+There are many ways you can contribute to the project without having to write a single line of code!
 - editing and updating the help/documentation is a fantastic contribution.
 - making any tutorials, examples available is great too